-NBI is required for this experiment in order to provide stable, 200-250 ms, $I_p$ flattop.
+NBI is required for this experiment in order to provide stable, 200-250 ms, I_p flattop.
 See attached list of required diagnostics and machine parameter requirements.
-30-point MPTS, ORNL reflectometer and EFIT equibria are essential for this experiment.
-At least one shot with MSE data is required.
+MPTS, ORNL reflectometer and EFIT equibria are essential for this experiment.

 5. Planned Analysis